thumbsup/thumbsup/.github/CONTRIBUTING.md

 ## Manual tests

 For more confidence, you can also run `thumbsup` against the demo galleries at https://github.com/thumbsup/demos.
-This is also valuable when working on a theme or cosmetic changes.
+This is valuable when working on a theme or cosmetic changes.

 ```bash
 # prepare local thumbsup for linking